 Regardless the circumstances that got you to file for bankruptcy, or your objectives for going through with it, there are many terms you will hear during the process.
 One of the words you, however, will not want to hear is a bankruptcy dismissal.
 This would mean that the conclusion of your bankruptcy case is not in your favor.

 Bankruptcy is exceptionally confusing and often, going through it alone and unprepared is a sure recipe for dismissal.
-As the Law Office of Davis & Jones, P.C. will tell you, a debt settlement lawyer in Salt Lake City is your sure bet to getting a discharge.
+The first step to getting a discharge is consulting with a bankruptcy law firm like the Law Office of Davis & Jones, P.C. in Salt Lake City.
 Partnering with them equips you with the right legal help through the ordeal.

 For you to go into the process more armed and ready, it is important to know a few things that will help you.
 For example, there are grounds for dismissal under different chapters of bankruptcy.
 Here are the three broad categories these grounds fall into.